fatema010/Prediction-of-house-price/README.md

 ## Model Selection

-- Various machine learning algorithms, including Linear Regression, Decision Trees, and Random Forests, are considered.
+- Machine learning algorithms, like Linear Regression, are considered.

 - The model selection is based on performance metrics, interpretability, and generalization to new data.